Implementing OAuth2 Client Credentials in OpenAPI 3.1

 FAQ

-Why does my developer portal show a 401 during automated token fetch?
+Why does my portal return 401 during an automated token fetch?